 G. Cristina Mora completed her B.A. in Sociology at UC Berkeley in 2003 and earned her PhD in Sociology from Princeton University in 2009.
 Before returning to Cal, she was a Provost Postdoctoral Scholar in Sociology at the University of Chicago.

-Professor Mora’s research focuses mainly on questions of racial and ethnic categorization, organizations, immigration, and culture.
-Her forthcoming book, Making HIspanics, will be published by the University of Chicago Press and provides a socio-historical account of the emergence and diffusion of the “Hispanic/Latino” panethnic category in the United States.
+Professor Mora’s research focuses mainly on questions of racial and ethnic categorization, organizations, and immigration.
+Her forthcoming book, Making HIspanics, will be published by the University of Chicago Press and provides a socio-historical account of the institutionalization of the “Hispanic/Latino” panethnic category in the United States.
 She is currently working on two new projects.
 The first examines how national Latino political organizations in the United States and Spain develop and implement panethnic agendas.
-The second assesses clinical studies to explore how immigration changes the discourse about race and medicine in the North America, Europe, and Asia.
-In addition, Professor Mora’s research on culture focuses on immigrant religion, as well as on the diffusion of Pentecostalism in Latin America.
+The second assesses clinical studies to explore how immigration changes the discourse about race and medicine.
+In addition, Professor Mora’s research focuses on immigrant religion, as well as on the diffusion of Pentecostalism in Latin America.
 Her work is forthcoming or has been published in venues like the American Sociological Review, Annual Review of Sociology, Ethnic and Racial Studies, Latino Studies, and Poetics.

 2014 "Cross-field Effects and Ethnic Classification: the Institutionalization of Hispanic Panethnicity" American Sociological Review (April)